-Professor Tom Stephenson, FREng, is Pro-Vice-Chancellor - Research and Innovation.
+Professor Tom Stephenson, FREng, is Pro-Vice-Chancellor for Research and Innovation.

-Professor Stephenson was appointed to his current role in 2013.
+Professor Stephenson was appointed to his current role in 2014.
 He leads Cranfield's research and innovation activities that includes development and delivery of research and knowledge exploitation strategies, leading relationships with research funders and submission of major grant bids.
-His responsibilities include the Research Excellence Framework (REF 2021) submission, research degrees and entrepreneurship; the latter covering intellectual property (IP), start-ups and the Cranfield University Business Incubation Centre (CUBIC).
+His responsibilities include the Research Excellence Framework (REF 2021) submission, research degrees and entrepreneurship, the latter covering intellectual property (IP), start-ups and the Cranfield Eagle Labs.
 Prior to his current role, Professor Stephenson was for 10 years the Pro Vice-Chancellor for the School of Applied Sciences, a multi-disciplinary faculty with over 300 staff and 800 postgraduate students.

-He is Chairman of CIM Ltd, a company wholly owned by Cranfield that specialises in vehicle crash testing and is FIA approved for Formula One.
-Professor Stephenson is also Chairman of Water Innovate, a Cranfield spin-out company which was sold to Bluewater Bio in 2010.
-Between 2010 and 2012 he was Chairman of British Water, the trade association representing 180 water sector supply chain companies.
+Professor Stephenson is Chairman of CIM Ltd, a company wholly owned by Cranfield that specialises in vehicle crash testing and is FIA approved for Formula One.
+Professor Stephenson is also Chairman of Water Innovate, a Cranfield spin-out company which is now a subsidiary of Bluewater Bio.

 Professor Stephenson's personal reputation for internationally leading research in water and wastewater engineering is demonstrated through publication of over 200 papers and as Principal Investigator of numerous grants, including two UK Engineering and Physical Sciences Research Council (EPSRC) 'Platform' grants.
 His research interests can be viewed on his academic profile and publications page.